Not currently accepting applications.

 The funeral services program at John Tyler has been in existence for over 45 years, and is one of two funeral services programs in Virginia.
 Because there are limited options for studying funeral services in the Commonwealth, the College’s program is designed to be accommodating for students who may be traveling for class and/or working while enrolled in the program.
 Students have the opportunity to begin the program in the fall or spring semester and to graduate in the fall or spring.
 Traditional classroom funeral services courses at John Tyler are offered in a one-day-a-week format, rather than the traditional two- or three-day-a-week format.
 This type of scheduling alleviates the need for students to attend classes on the Chester Campus more than three times per week.
 In addition, the program offers some evening courses and courses during the summer semester.
 The program has an on-site embalming lab, used to train students through hands-on experiences.

 - Be 18 years of age or older.

-- Complete all developmental English and mathematics courses.
+- Complete all developmental English courses.

 - Complete all courses in the Pre-Funeral Services curriculum with a grade of “C” or better.